 I am in Egypt, what should I look out for?

 - Travelling options within Egypt are limited.
 Public transportation in particular is very limited between 00:00 and 04:00.
+Additionally, you may be asked for a negative PCR test to travel domestically.

 - Due to the high risk of infection, observe "social distancing" guidelines and avoid places where many people gather, such as public transportation.